mogita/otaku-blog/content/about.md

 draft: false
 ---

 I'm mogita, a software engineer.
-This site was created with [Hugo](https://gohugo.io/) and [etch](https://github.com/LukasJoswiak/etch), without any trackers.
+This site was created with [Hugo](https://gohugo.io/) and [etch](https://github.com/LukasJoswiak/etch), without any trackers but a simple site analyzer to see the traffic to my pages (if you have ad-blocker installed, the analyzer shall be blocked anyway).

 # Bio